meom-group/tutos/software.md

     * slides on [visualizing parrallel computation](http://matthewrocklin.com/slides/plotcon-2016.html#/)
     * combining [xarray and dask](https://www.continuum.io/content/xray-dask-out-core-labeled-arrays-python)

-  * [oocgcm](http://oocgcm.readthedocs.io/en/latest/) builds on xarray and dask and provides tools for processing and analysing output of general circulation models and gridded satellite data in the field of Earth system science.
+  * [oocgcm](http://oocgcm.readthedocs.io/en/latest/) is a project that provides tools for processing and analysing output of general circulation models and gridded satellite data in the field of Earth system science.

 ### Data visualization with python :
 There are currently too many libraries for visualizing data with python (see this [python data vizualization tour](https://dansaber.wordpress.com/2016/10/02/a-dramatic-tour-through-pythons-data-visualization-landscape-including-ggplot-and-altair/)), this may seem exciting or overwhelming depending on the point of view...
 In practice, you should distinguish libraries that focus on *interactive data visualization* (great for investigating your datasets in Jupyter notebooks) and libraries that focus on *static data visualization* (needed for writing papers and reports).
 Several of the more recent visualization libraries in python implement concepts from the [*Grammar of graphics*](http://www.springer.com/us/book/9780387245447).

   * **General purpose visualization:**
  	 * *static visualization* :
       * [matplotlib](http://www.matplotlib.org/) is the standard 2D and 3D plotting library for python.
 See this [tutorial](http://nbviewer.jupyter.org/github/jrjohansson/scientific-python-lectures/blob/master/Lecture-4-Matplotlib.ipynb)
-      * [seaborn](http://seaborn.pydata.org/) is great for statistical data vizualisation with python (default plots look good with seaborn) : [tutorial](http://seaborn.pydata.org/tutorial.html), [examples](http://seaborn.pydata.org/examples/index.html)
+      * [seaborn](http://seaborn.pydata.org/) is a great to matplotlib for statistical data vizualisation with python (default plots look good with seaborn) : [tutorial](http://seaborn.pydata.org/tutorial.html), [examples](http://seaborn.pydata.org/examples/index.html), here is a nice [collection of ressources](https://community.modeanalytics.com/python/libraries/seaborn/)
       * [ggplot](http://ggplot.yhathq.com/) is a plotting system for Python based on R's ggplot2 and the Grammar of Graphics. see also this [video](www.youtube.com/watch?v=pHrwqLhAaMw)
       * [altair](https://github.com/ellisonbg/altair) is a new declarative statistical visualization library : [documentation](https://github.com/ellisonbg/altair), [tutorial notebook](https://github.com/ellisonbg/altair/blob/master/altair/notebooks/01-Index.ipynb)